-After completing a church planting residency at Bethlehem Baptist in Minneapolis under the leadership of John Piper, Tim and Abbey Cain were sent out to plant in El Cajon in partnership with Kaleo Church Linda Vista.
+After completing a church planting residency at Bethlehem Baptist in Minneapolis under the leadership of John Piper, Tim and Abbey Cain were sent out to plant Kaleo Church in El Cajon.
 Arriving in January of 2009, the Cain’s began missional communities in their home, reaching out to the poor and homeless in the community.
 Abbey would prepare dinner every Friday night and they would invite all the homeless and needy people they encountered during the week to feast in their home.
-To this very day, Friday nights are feast nights at the Cain’s home, and all are welcome.
-After many months of pouring into their missional communities, Kaleo Church El Cajon held its first service on September 12, 2009.
+To this very day, Friday nights are feast nights, and all are welcome.
+After many months of pouring into their missional communities, Kaleo Church held its first service on September 12, 2009.

 We would love to see God continue to raise up more Missional Community leaders and replicate Missional Communities into new neighborhoods in El Cajon and San Diego.
-In 2021, we are excited to continue preaching through Genesis and we look forward to transitioning back into regular ministries and our gathering location in El Cajon.
-We continue to pray that God will do a work in El Cajon and the surrounding area and that we would see many people come to know Jesus and join his eternal family.
-Someday we would love to be a part of planting other Gospel-Centered churches both in the San Diego area and around the world.
+In 2024, we are excited to continue preaching through 1 Corinthians and we look forward to seeing our various ministries continue to thrive.
+We pray that God will do a work in El Cajon and the surrounding area and that we would see many people come to know Jesus and join his eternal family.

 KALEO CHURCH EXISTS TO BE A CHRIST-TREASURING FAMILY, FORMED BY THE GOSPEL, AND SENT ON MISSION TO THE WORLD THROUGH THE POWER OF THE HOLY SPIRIT FOR THE GLORY OF GOD.